BIOL275-MSUM/eda-Lukas535/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 Figure 2.
-A map displaying the distributions of the three plant species in Arizona and California for the years 1995, 2005, and 2015.
+Occurrences of the three plant species in the BIEN data set over time

 ![](README_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

 Figure 3.
-A jitter plot displaying the different elevations and means of the three plant species over the years 1995, 2005, and 2015.
+Differences in mean elevation over time of the three plant species.

 ![](README_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

 Figure 4.
-A jitter plot displaying the different latitudes and means of the three plant species over the years 1995, 2005, and 2015.
+Differences in mean latitude over time of the three plant species.

 ## Discussion

-Figure 3 and 4 shows a general increase in the elevations and latitudes of the Phacelia Distant and Rafinesquia Neomexicana plant species over the two decades.
-In a research article dedicated to looking at the upward elevation and northwest range shifts of alpine plant species it stated that “climate change may impact the distribution of species by shifting their ranges to higher elevations or higher latitudes” (Burgress et al, 2019).
+Figure 3 and 4 shows a general increase in the elevations and latitudes of the Phacelia Distans and Rafinesquia Neomexicana plant species over the two decades.
+This result is in line with another study looking at the upward elevation and northwest range shifts of alpine plant species stating that climate change could be impacting the distribution of species by shifting their ranges to higher elevations or higher latitudes due to rising temperatures (He et al, 2019).
 This directly correlates with the elevation and latitude data found in the Phacelia and Rafinesquia species observed in this project.

-The trend being displayed in figures 3 and 4 proves that certain plant species are needing to migrate to other places where the weather fits their needs of survival.
+The trend being displayed in figures 3 and 4 proves that certain plant species are needing to migrate to other places where the climate fits their needs of survival.
 This means that climate change is certainly changing the average weather patterns of Earth’s global climate and affecting plant species worldwide.
-As the temperature in Arizona and California keeps rising the Phacelia and Rafinesquia plant species are moving to higher elevations to get to a cooler temperature in order to thrive
+As the climate changes in Arizona and California the Phacelia and Rafinesquia plant species may be moving to higher elevations to get to a cooler temperature.

 ## References